Everything you need to know about FD30 Fire Doors

 What do FD30s look like?

-Although the typical FD30 is a fairly indistinct functional blank door, FD30 fire doors can vary greatly in design.
+Although the typical FD30 is a fairly indistinct functional blank door, FD30 fire door can vary greatly in design.

 Vigor Doors, for example, manufactures and installs fire resistant standard FD30s.
 But we are also very pleased to be able to offer highly attractive customised designs designed to fit your surroundings.